Alex Turner

-Turner's lyricism, ranging from kitchen sink realism to surrealist wordplay, has been widely praised throughout the music industry and the public.
-All but one of his nine studio albums have topped the UK Albums Chart.
-He has won seven Brit Awards, an Ivor Novello Award, and a Mercury Prize (he has been nominated six times).
+Alexander David Turner (born 6 January 1986) is an English musician.
+He is the lead vocalist and songwriter of the rock band Arctic Monkeys.
+Turner is known for his lyricism ranging from kitchen sink realism to surrealist wordplay, which has been praised by music critics.
+All but one of Turner's studio albums have topped the UK Albums Chart.
+He has won seven Brit Awards, an Ivor Novello Award, and a Mercury Prize among other accolades.